Mechstalol/BridgeDelay/README.md

 # BridgeDelay

-A simple monitor that polls Google Maps for Lions Gate Bridge travel times and sends SMS alerts when delay severity changes.
+A simple monitor that polls Google Maps for Lions Gate Bridge travel times and sends SMS alerts when delay severity changes or the delay jumps by at least 15 minutes since the last alert.
 It also exposes a Twilio SMS webhook so users can adjust alert preferences or query the current status on demand.
+By default, the app sends southbound alerts in the morning (06:30–08:30) and northbound alerts in the evening (16:30–19:30).
+The first alert after each window starts reminds you to reply "PAUSE" if you need to silence notifications.

 ## Environment variables